improve readability of help/man output

 I should also state that I appreciate everyone's efforts thus far in improving things like this.
 Our guys are always in awe of GROMACS documentation, which makes CHARMM look like a train wreck :)

-#7 Updated by Teemu Murtola almost 5 years ago
+#7 Updated by Teemu Murtola about 5 years ago

 For the file options and alignment in general, I agree that there is definitely some room for improvement, but there are issues with your proposal as well:

 - Even with the repetitive (Input) etc. taken out, your example still has lines longer than 80 characters, so it will look a mess on a standard-width terminal.
 Portably detecting the width of the terminal so that the wrapping can adapt is not trivial, although probably doable.

 - Grouping the options like you suggest, and/or alphabetizing them breaks any natural order that there is in the option declarations in the source code.
 For example, most tools now list the generic options first, followed by tool-specific options, and has related options next to each other.

 - Making everything align up is certainly possible, but that means that the alignment will eat up a lot of screen estate.
 If it is acceptable that every option always takes two lines so that the description always starts on a new line, then that should be doable.
 Otherwise there isn't enough space on a standard-width terminal.
 Or we will end up longer descriptions taking up many more lines, if we only use the right half of the terminal to cram the descriptions in a narrow column, like the pre-5.0 code did.